 The requirements associated with effectively prohibiting non-stormwater discharges do not change or increase the level or quality of service already required by law; they simply require the Permittees to comply with existing federal law to prohibit non-stormwater discharges to waters of the United States.

 Finally, non-municipal dischargers of stormwater are also subject to the non-stormwater prohibition.
-(CGP, provisions IV.A (authorized non-stormwater discharges), IV.B.3. (non-stormwater prohibition), IV.B.4 (trash prohibition); IGP, provisions III.B (non-stormwater prohibitions), IV.A (authorized non-stormwater discharges); Caltrans Permit, provisions 3.9 (non-stormwater prohibition) and 3.3, and Attachment E (trash prohibition).)
+(CGP, provisions IV.A (Authorized Non-Stormwater Discharges), IV.B.3. (non-stormwater prohibition), IV.B.4 (trash prohibition); IGP, provisions III.B (non-stormwater prohibitions), IV.A (Authorized Non-Stormwater Discharges); Caltrans Permit, provisions 3.9 (non-stormwater prohibition) and 3.3, and Attachment E (trash prohibition).)
 These permits cover, respectively, discharges from public and private construction and industrial sites and CalTrans’ MS4s.
 Thus, the non-stormwater prohibition is not unique to local government and is not a “program.”

 Discretionary projects